Schedule Your Diagnostic Consultation

 Protecting your company’s digital assets is paramount these days.
 So when you check out a colocation facility in Las Vegas, ask the management about security protocols for the following:

-• People- Are employees put through a criminal background check and subjected to drug testing?
+• People- Are employees subjected to a criminal background check and drug testing?

 • All physical, digital, and virtual assets- How are they protected against operational failure or cyber-attacks?